 Some folks are just better at it than others.
 Granted pet lovers (including the ones on FetchaDate) initially feel they are prepared to take on the responsibility of another living being, it’s not until you actually have that living being in your household that you can confirm it’s for you.
 This is one of many reasons that aspiring pet owners choose fostering pets first to see if they’re ready for the real thing.
 They’re testing the waters.

 So playing Devil’s Advocate, is “testing the waters” with online dating sites to see how well the friendships work essentially the same thing?
-Online daters will instinctively know when they want to take a step past friendship into a relationship.
+Online daters will instinctively know when they want to take a step past friendship into a relationship, dating and friendship.
 And if they’re lucky, it’s mutual.
 So don’t be too discouraged by the online dater whose profile says this person is only looking for friends.
 It doesn’t mean (s)he’s anti-relationship; they just may want the foundation of a solid friendship first.